kubernetes/enhancements/keps/sig-network/4969-cluster-domain-downward-api/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-4969: Cluster Domain Downward API
+# KEP-4969: Cluster Domain Pod API

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good